vlcn-io/materialite/README.md

 - Want sync diffi flow and async persist?
 Can we spawn a thread for this?
 Does dataflow need to be in JS with wasm for persist?

 - Can have a relaxed durability write API which queues to persist at some future time or when a strongly durable write is made.

+# Requirements

+- Non-durable transaction commit
+  - Durability is offloaded into the background so we can have synchronous writes
+- Select
+  - TreeSQL as native dialect